 Moving to an entirely foreign culture and having to figure out literally every aspect of existence from living arrangements, clean water to drink, how to support myself, how to get around, and what’s appropriate to wear to setting up a phone and simply eating, makes returning back to the place I spent over 20 years learning about and where I’m able to ask virtually anyone for assistance by way of sharing a common language effortless and luxurious.
 The aspects of Western and American culture that are up for critique may be abundant, but I’ve learned that the aspects to appreciate are endless, from our freedom of speech to our environmental consciousness.

-Dana Crosby is a 24 year-old from Coos Bay, Oregon, USA.
+Dana Crosby is a 24-year-old from Coos Bay, Oregon, USA.
 She holds a BA from Willamette University (Salem, OR), where she studied Neuroscience and Studio Art.
 After earning her TEFL certificate from ITA, she worked in Hanoi, Vietnam, for approximately one year.
-Currently residing in the US, she is searching for a job that is as satisfying as teaching abroad, and is seriously considering leaving the US to teach again.
-To learn more about her adventures abroad, check out:
+Currently residing in the US, she is searching for a job that is as satisfying as teaching abroad and is seriously considering leaving the US to teach again.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - How Teaching English Abroad Helped Me Figure Out My Career